entando/entando-docs/vuepress/docs/next/docs/consume/multitenancy.md

 - The domain name in the URL of the Entando instance identifies the current tenant
 - Separate databases (or schemas) and filesystems physically isolate each tenant's data
-- Different security domains (users, keys) hosted on different Keycloak realms ensures that each tenant's activity is independent
+- Different security domains (users, keys) hosted on different Keycloak realms ensure that each tenant's activity is independent
-- All of the tenants rely on a single Kubernetes namespace, Entando App Engine, and Entando App Builder
+- All of the tenants rely on a single Kubernetes namespace, App Engine, App Builder, Operator, Kubernetes service, and Component Manager
 - The App Builder UI for each tenant provides all the functionality of a standalone Entando installation
 - Each tenant can be connected to a registry individually, including the Entando Cloud Hub or enterprise Hub.
 - Bundles are deployed, installed and uninstalled to each tenant independently.
 External DBMS are supported for microservices but need to be configured manually as shown in the [External DBSM for Microservices](../../tutorials/devops/external-db-ms.md) tutorial.